 Israeli airstrikes began immediately, and the invasion followed on June 6.
-The IDF, using a combined air-land-sea plan, fairly quickly pushed as far north as the southern suburbs of Beirut.
+The IDF, using a combined air-land-sea plan, quickly pushed as far north as the southern suburbs of Beirut.
 In the process, it steamrolled over whatever resistance it faced from Palestinian, Lebanese, and Syrian forces.
 Although the war continued for at least another three years and arguably much longer than that (see below), the heaviest action was over by September 1982.

-Overall the IDF lost 657 soldiers, compared with Lebanese casualties upwards of 20,000 dead (over 20,000 if the Sabra and Shatila casualties are included).
+Overall the IDF lost 657 soldiers, compared with Lebanese casualties upwards of 20,000 dead (well over 20,000 if the Sabra and Shatila casualties are included).
 Far from driving Syria out of Lebanon and strengthening the political position of Lebanese Christians, the Israeli invasion strengthened the Syrian occupation and thereby left Lebanese Christians in a weaker position than they’d been originally.
-The IDF fell back to its safe zone in southern Lebanon in June 1985 and stopped there, marking the end of the Lebanon War and the start of the “South Lebanon Conflict,” which lasted until the Israelis withdrew fully from Lebanon in 2000.
+The IDF fell back to its safe zone in southern Lebanon in June 1985 and stopped there, marking the end of the Lebanon War and the start of the “South Lebanon Conflict,” which lasted until the IDF withdrew fully from Lebanon in 2000.